udayraj1/fullstack-javascript-2.0/MarkDownAndGit/readme.md

-Normal text we can write normally
+This is a normal text

 Next is heading 1